SambhavG/svelte-skeleton/README.md

 5. The playwright tests are somewhat strict, so if they find multiple elements they will throw an error.
 The default test threw an error when I changed h1 to div since there were multiple divs.
 6. The CI yaml workflow given in the medium article does not install the dependencies necessary for playwright to work; I added them with the Playwright documentation [https://playwright.dev/docs/ci-intro].
 7. The GITHUB_TOKEN token explicitly needs to be given write access to push to the gh-pages branch in settings/actions.
+8. The prerendering will fail the build on the github pages side if there's any routes that don't immediately resolve, so I configured the prerenderer to warn (but not fail) on HTTP errors in svelte.config.js.
+9. In svelte.config.js, we configure the route which the project will be deployed to in production.
+This must be confgured for resources to fetch properly; also, any route that's fetching a local resource must be prefixed with ${base} and have the line: import { base } from "$app/paths"; at the top
+10. If using a custom favicon that exists in the static folder, the routes in app.html must be prefixed with %sveltekit.assets%
+11. To disable prettier sorting of tailwind styles, remove "prettier-plugin-tailwindcss" from .prettierrc
+12. I had an issue once with the case of app.css, where it changed to uppercase on the github pages side and failed to import in the build in +layout.svelte.
+I changed +layout.svelte to use App.css to avoid this.

 Below this line is the default sveltekit readme.